-Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the United States.
-In our prior Transparency Reports, we advised that we had not received any demands from the U.S. government for data stored in other countries during the periods covered in those Transparency Reports.
-Likewise, we did not receive any demands from the U.S. government for data stored in other countries during the periods covered in those Transparency Reports.
-Likewise, we did not receive any demands from the U.S. government for data stored in other countries during the first half of 2022.
+Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the U.S. In our prior Transparency Reports, we advised that we had not received any demands from the U.S. government for data stored in other countries during the periods covered in those Transparency Reports.
+Likewise, we did not receive any demands from the U.S. government for data stored in other countries during the first half of 2023.
 Nor do we anticipate that we will receive such a demand going forward.